goofy2k/MIDI-sequencer/README.md

     E (67316) FCKX_SEQ_API: MIDIManager::GetInDriver(0)->GetQueueSize() 3
     E (67326) FCKX_SEQ_API: MIDIManager::GetInDriver(0)->CanGet() 1

-  **v20 TASKS AHEAD:**
+  **v20:**
-   - test response of recorder on current status of MQTT input
+   - tested response of recorder on current status of MQTT input
+   - sequencer example plays a note on receipt via MQTT, but keeps on playing at every miditick (input queue NOT flushed).
+   - V20a, repaired issue with wrong data.
+Removed usage of dummy note for testing.

   **v21 TASKS AHEAD:**
    - Solve issue with repeated usage of data in input queue.
 Input queue is not emptied after using the data